 Best Stains and Colors for Douglas Fir

-But, not all types of stains complement the natural colors of fir lumber.
-But you have the option to accentuate or diminish its original color.
+However, not all types of stains complement the natural colors of fir lumber.
+But, you have the option to accentuate or diminish its original color.
 You should also choose hues of red, orange, and brown to stain it.

 1. General Finishes Oil Based Gel Stain in Antique Walnut

 From all the stains I’ve worked with over the years, General Finishes stain products have consistently been at the top of my list.
 They provide that sought-after lustrous finish and an even look.
 Using a soft cloth or a foam brush, the oil stain goes on smoothly.

 One of the things that sets General Finishes apart for me is the quick drying time, eliminating the need to sand between layers.
 And personally, its thick consistency – meaning fewer messes – is a real winner.
 Trust me, it’ll bring out the perfect color in your cabinets and doors.